chrischenhub/AC215_AgentNET/docs/milestone4.md

 ## Solution Architecture
 ![Solution architecture](../Image/solution.png)

-## Front End (under models/static)
+## Front End (src/frontend-simple)

-1. Built as a lightweight FastAPI site (`app.py`) that serves `templates/index.html` plus the static bundle in `static/app.js` and `static/styles.css`.
+1. Static bundle now lives under `src/frontend-simple` (HTML/CSS/JS + assets) and runs as its own container using `http-server`.
+2. Configure the backend API base via `API_BASE_URL` (defaults to `http://localhost:8000/api`); in k8s/compose point it at the AgentNet API service DNS, e.g., `http://agentnet-api:8000/api`.
-2. `app.js` drives the UX: it posts to `/api/search` to fetch RAG-ranked MCP servers, renders them as selectable cards, and calls `/api/execute` to run the Notion agent against the chosen server.
+3. `app.js` drives the UX: it posts to `/api/search` to fetch RAG-ranked MCP servers, renders them as selectable cards, and calls `/api/execute` to run the Notion agent against the chosen server.
-3. `styles.css` supplies the glassmorphism look-and-feel, responsive layout, and accessibility-centric focus states.
+4. `styles.css` supplies the glassmorphism look-and-feel, responsive layout, and accessibility-centric focus states.
+5. The API service exposes CORS with `FRONTEND_ORIGINS` (comma-separated origins, defaults to `*`) so the frontend container can live on a separate host/Service in k8s.

 ## Back End